How is witch hazel good for the hair and scalp?

 3. Witch hazel helps combat conditions like seborrheic dermatitis

 Seborrheic dermatitis is a common skin condition that mainly affects your scalp.
 It is brought on by inflammation, which causes the scalp to produce too much sebum, which dandruff-causing yeast feeds on.
 Cue itching, flaking and all of the other symptoms associated with dandruff.
-Luckily, witch hazel is perfect for treating the most common symptoms of seborrheic dermatitis, working to prevent flaky skin and flare ups by soothing inflammation and regulating sebum levels.
+Luckily, witch hazel on the scalp is perfect for treating the most common symptoms of seborrheic dermatitis, working to prevent flaky skin and flare ups by soothing inflammation and regulating sebum levels.

 4. Witch hazel fights scalp acne